Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Jindalee, placing the area among the bottom 25% of areas assessed nationally

-The average construction value of new properties is $675,000, indicating developers target the premium market segment.
-In FY-26, $5.9 million in commercial approvals have been registered, suggesting limited focus on commercial development.
-Compared to Greater Brisbane, Jindalee has 12.0% less new development per person and ranks among the 8th percentile nationally, implying limited buyer options but strong demand for established dwellings.
-This activity is below the national average, indicating the area's established nature and potential planning limitations.
+This year, $5.9 million in commercial approvals have been registered, suggesting limited commercial development focus.
+Compared to Greater Brisbane, Jindalee has 11.0% less new development per person and ranks among the 8th percentile of areas assessed nationally, implying somewhat limited buyer options while strengthening demand for established dwellings.
+This activity is also below the national average, indicating the area's established nature and suggesting potential planning limitations.
+New construction in Jindalee has been entirely comprised of detached houses, preserving its suburban character and attracting space-seeking buyers with an emphasis on detached housing.

-All new construction in Jindalee has been detached houses, preserving its suburban character and attracting space-seeking buyers.
-With around 2710 people per approval, it shows a mature, established area.
+With around 2705 people per approval, Jindalee shows a mature, established area.
 Given stable or declining population forecasts, Jindalee may experience less housing pressure, creating favourable conditions for buyers.

 Frequently Asked Questions - Development